Voilett-Roze/asus/USB-Disk-Check-at-Boot-or-Hot-Plug.md

     fi

 ### Advanced script
-This script contains code blocks for every possible filesystem type to help explain the meaning of some of the less obvious ones.
-Indeed, I would encourage you to remove sections that you're not interested (e.g. `""`, `mbr`, `swap`, `hfs`, `apple_efi` and `unknown`) in order to keep _your_ script more manageable.
+This script contains code blocks for every possible filesystem type to help document the meaning of some of the less obvious ones.
+Indeed, I would encourage you to remove sections that you're not interested in (e.g. `""`, `mbr`, `swap`, `hfs`, `apple_efi` and `unknown`) in order to keep _your_ script more manageable.
 Informational messages are sent to the router's syslog but the actual output from the fsck commands are sent to `/var/log/fsck.log`.

     #!/bin/sh